Understanding Our Impacts

 Cultivation & Processing

-Plastic cups, filter paper, and other materials for packaging our beverage pods come from a network of suppliers in countries including Canada, Colombia, Mexico, the Philippines, the United States, and the United Kingdom.
+Plastic cups, filter paper, and other materials for packaging our beverage pods come from a network of suppliers in countries including Canada, Colombia, Mexico, the United Kingdom, and the United States.
 These packaging materials have upstream impacts resulting from the energy and water used to make them as well as the fuel used to transport the materials to our facilities.

 When green coffee arrives at our facilities, we roast, grind, and package it.
-We are establishing an infrastructure to track the energy use of our roasting operations in a way that provides data that is more useful for monitoring energy use and helping employees run equipment more efficiently.
-We also mitigate the impact of direct energy use by purchasing renewable energy credits.
+We are establishing an infrastructure to track the energy use of various operations within our manufacturing facilities so we can set actionable goals, more closely monitor energy use, and run equipment more efficiently.
+We also mitigate the impact of direct energy use by purchasing renewable electricity.

 Brewer supply chain